Although membership loyalty seems like a new trend, the fact is it has been around for many years.

 Why Does Membership Loyalty Work?

-Traditional loyalty programs are largely similar and require your customers to transact over time to earn rewards later.
+Points-based loyalty programs require your customers to transact over time to earn rewards later.

-In today’s day and age of instant gratification, people do not want to wait for rewards.
+In today’s day and age of instant gratification, many consumers don’t want to wait for rewards.

 That’s why memberships are everywhere.